 Contrary to popular belief, killer whales (Orcinus orca) are not whales but in fact a type of dolphin.
-They belong to the “delphinidae” family which makes them closer relatives of dolphins rather than whales.
+They belong to the "delphinidae" family which makes them closer relatives of dolphins rather than whales.
 They are known by different names like orca, blackfish, or grampus (rare name).
-The name ‘orca’, meaning “belonging to the kingdom of dead”, was given to them by the Romans.
-This name is now commonly used to avoid the negative connotation associated with the word “killer”.
+The name 'orca', meaning "belonging to the kingdom of dead", was given to them by the Romans.
+Today, many people prefer the name "orca" to move away from the word "killer."

 A male whale is called a bull, and a female is called a cow.
 They give birth to a live young one known as a calf, just like other mammals.
 These whales have rapid and excellent adaptability skills, which explains the reason why, after humans, they are the most widely distributed mammals.